hackclub/sprig/docs/SOURCING.md

 JLC’s assembly was also much cheaper.
 For a batch of 5 Sprigs, it would cost me $100 at JLC, and $500+ at ALLPCB.
 We usually ordered JLC for rush prototypes and ALLPCB for prototype validation.

-Matte Black solder mask is any hardware designer's best friend, and so is green.
-But green is boring!
-We went with matte green.
-I also loved the color of ENIG, so they were ordered that.
+Matte Black solder mask is any hardware designer's best friend, but green always has a fun classic look.
+So we went with both.
+I also loved the gold color of ENIG.
 With testing for substrate thicknesses of 1.6mm, 2.0mm, and 2.4mm, we concluded that 1.6mm was the easiest for buttons to be installed in.
-Ordering information: 1.6mm, 140x65mm, Matte Black/Matte Green, ENIG.
+Ordering information: 1.6mm, 140x65mm, Matte Black/Glossy Green, ENIG.
 Everything else is standard.

 ## Reverse Polarity Protection